andrewwio/natural-disaster-locator/README.md

 4. [complete] Track hurricanes
 5. [complete] Update the CSS
 6. [complete] When person clicks on question mark, display message that says "notify the developer!"
-7. Format date and coordinates and then CSS
+7. [complete] Format date and coordinates and then CSS
 8. [complete] Track hurricane date and coordinates

 SOLUTIONS: